 Born in Rio de Janeiro Brazil to an Austrian mother and Brazilian father, Gunther Perdigao came to to the United States at age 18 to pursue his education.
 His perspective is informed both by a deep commitment to local community with deep roots in his chosen home of New Orleans, Louisiana where he has lived and practiced adult and child psychiatry and psychoanalysis for more than 40 years, and a profound, naturally acquired internationalism.
-He is fluent in 5 languages (English, Portuguese, German, Spanish and French) and admits to some acquaintance with Italian.
+He is fluent in five languages (English, Portuguese, German, Spanish and French) and admits to some acquaintance with Italian.

-Regionally, Gunther organized 5 joint clinical meetings between North America and FEPAL and organized the IPA Congress in New Orleans on an emergency basis when the SARS threat forced a last minute change from the planned location in Toronto.
+Regionally, Gunther organized five joint clinical meetings between North America and FEPAL and organized the IPA Congress in New Orleans on an emergency basis when the SARS threat forced a last minute change from the planned location in Toronto.

 In New Orleans, he has served terms as President of the Society and as President of the Institute.

-Within APsaA, he has served as chair of the Eitingon model Task Force during the exploration of the 6-point Plan, and the Liaison between APsaA and FEPAL.
+Within APsaA, he has served as chair of the Eitingon model Task Force during the exploration of the 6-Point Plan, and the Liaison between APsaA and FEPAL.

 Devoted to the welfare of children, his involvement in the larger New Orleans community has included organizing meetings between psychoanalysts and middle school principals and high school guidance counselors, conducting monthly meetings for nursery school principals.
 He has lectured extensively in New Orleans to the public, educators and mental health professionals on subjects of child development and adolescent problems.
 He serves on the Board of the Family Service Society, and consultant to the Protestant Children’s Home, the Children’s Bureau and the St. Elizabeth Orphanage for Girls.

-He has taught and supervised residents in Adult and Child Psychiatry, and held appointments of Clinical Instructor at both Tulane University School of Medicine and Louisiana State University School of medicine.
+He has taught and supervised residents in Adult and Child Psychiatry and held appointments of Clinical Instructor at both Tulane University School of Medicine and Louisiana State University School of medicine.